Eddie Rosario Player Props: Braves vs. Brewers

-On Friday, Eddie Rosario (.206 on-base percentage in past 10 games, 96 points below season-long percentage) and the Atlanta Braves play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 8:10 PM ET.
+On Saturday, Eddie Rosario (hitting .156 in his past 10 games) and the Atlanta Braves play the Milwaukee Brewers, whose starting pitcher will be Adrian Houser.
+First pitch is at 7:15 PM ET.

+He had a hitless performance in his last game (0-for-4) against the Brewers.

 Eddie Rosario Game Info & Props vs. the Brewers